SecOpsPete/incident-response-sentinel/the-daemon-that-wouldnt-quit/README.md

 ---

-## 4. 📋 Post-Incident Activity (NIST IR Step 4)
+## 📋 Post-Incident Activity (NIST IR Step 4)

+---

 ### 🧠 Root Cause Analysis
-The high CPU activity observed on the endpoint was traced to a legitimate Microsoft-signed binary, UnInstDaemon.exe, located in %TEMP%.
-This executable is associated with the Microsoft Update Health Tools, typically installed during Servicing Stack Updates or cumulative patch cycles.
-The process likely failed to terminate cleanly following an update, resulting in abnormal resource usage.
+The high CPU activity observed on the endpoint was traced to a **legitimate Microsoft-signed binary**, `UnInstDaemon.exe`, located in `%TEMP%`.
+This executable is associated with **Microsoft Update Health Tools**, typically deployed during **Servicing Stack Updates** or **cumulative patch cycles**.
+The process likely failed to terminate cleanly following an update, resulting in abnormal resource consumption.

+---

 ### 📚 Lessons Learned
-Microsoft system update components may spawn temporary executables in unconventional paths (e.g., %TEMP%), which can resemble suspicious activity.
-Legitimate processes may exhibit behavioral overlaps with malware (e.g., unsigned cleanup routines, high CPU usage, persistence-like execution), reinforcing the need for signature validation and behavior correlation before response.
+Microsoft system update components may spawn **temporary executables in nonstandard paths** (e.g., `%TEMP%`), which can mimic indicators of compromise.
+Legitimate processes can also demonstrate **behavioral overlaps with malware** — such as unsigned cleanup routines, elevated CPU usage, and persistence-like execution patterns.
+This reinforces the importance of **digital signature validation**, **contextual analysis**, and **correlation with known update behavior** during incident triage.

+---

 ### 📌 Recommendations
-Implement a scheduled script to monitor and alert on persistent high CPU usage by uncommon processes, with validation checks for known update components.
-Update internal IR playbooks to include a reference list of trusted Microsoft update-related binaries (e.g., UnInstDaemon.exe).
-Provide brief refresher training to analysts on interpreting signed binaries and Windows Update artifacts during triage.
+- Implement a scheduled script to monitor and alert on **persistent high CPU usage from uncommon processes**, incorporating validation checks against known Microsoft update artifacts.
+- Update internal incident response playbooks with a **reference list of trusted update-related binaries** (e.g., `UnInstDaemon.exe`) to support faster triage.
+- Deliver refresher training to SOC analysts on **identifying and interpreting Windows Update artifacts**, including signature trust evaluation and execution context.

 ---